robinrendle/react-css-modules-boilerplate/README.md

       style.css
 ```

-So in `Button.js` we create a standard React component and we import its styles in order for Webpack to generate custom classnames:
+So in `Button.js` we create a standard React component and we import its styles so that Webpack can generate custom classnames:

 ```
 import React from 'react'